wbolster/plyvel/doc/user.rst

 At this point our database is empty again.
-Note that, in addition to the basic use shown above, the :py:meth:`~DB.put`, :py:meth:`~DB.get`, and :py:meth:`~DB.delete` method accepts optional keyword arguments that influence their behaviour, e.g. for synchronous writes or reads that will not fill the cache.
+Note that, in addition to the basic use shown above, the :py:meth:`~DB.put`, :py:meth:`~DB.get`, and :py:meth:`~DB.delete` methods accept optional keyword arguments that influence their behaviour, e.g. for synchronous writes or reads that will not fill the cache.